 “It was worse in the mornings after a nightmare, which happens about four times a week.
 I wake with a low feeling and just can’t motivate myself.
 I did lots of admin—that was all I could manage—but I also write reports and got very behind on them.
 My brain was fogged.”

 Tips to manage depression

 According to the CDC, getting help is vital to productivity in the workplace.
 The CDC recommends workplaces and employers “pursue to support employees’ mental health such as holding depression recognition screenings; placing confidential self-rating sheets in cafeterias, break rooms, or bulletin boards; promoting greater awareness through employee assistance programs (EAP); training supervisors in depression recognition; and ensuring workers’ access to needed psychiatric services through health insurance benefits and benefit structures.”

 Seek help from the professionals

 Long-term depression is not going to “blow over”.
-There are various places to find support: the first port of call is often your GP, because they can give you a referral, but be aware that they only have about 10 minutes with you and won’t have time to talk through your issues for long.
+There are various places to find support: the first port of call is often your Primary Care Physician (PCP), because they can give you a referral, but be aware that they won’t have time to talk through your issues for long.
 You should seek other support to find the source of your depression—unless you know the exact cause, in the case of a bereavement, for instance.